yyly6/mRNABERT/README.md

 ```

 ```
-The model of this code builds on the [DNABERT-2](https://github.com/MAGICS-LAB/DNABERT_2?tab=readme-ov-file#2-model-and-data) modeling framework.
+The model of this code builds on the [DNABERT-2](https://arxiv.org/abs/2306.15006) modeling framework.
 We use [transformers](https://github.com/huggingface/transformers/tree/main/examples/pytorch/language-modeling) and [OpenAI-CLIP](https://github.com/moein-shariatnia/OpenAI-CLIP) framework to train our mRNA language models and [MultiMolecule](https://huggingface.co/multimolecule) for testing and comparing various benchmark models.
 We really appreciate these excellent works!

 ## Contact
-If you have any question, please feel free to email us (22360244@zju.edu.cn).
+If you have any question, please feel free to email us (xiongying@zju.edu.cn).